quasi-coherent/limavm.nix/README.md

 This merges `vms.*.guest.modules` into a `nixosSystem`, which is used to build a Lima VM, and in this case, a `launchd` agent is created for `darwinConfigurations.laptop` that starts and runs the VM.

+#### MacOS hosts

+For a MacOS host, this disk image is built on `aarch64-linux`/`x86_64-linux` and cannot be produced natively.
+Users of `nix-darwin` can enable the `nix.linux-builder` [option][nix-linux-builder] to be able to build nixOS VM images.
+DeterminateNix users can use the native Linux [builder][detsys-builder], which is probably the best available option.

 ### den integration